 2.11 State and federal laws prohibit the resale of alcoholic beverages for profit except by the licensee and tax stamp holder.

-3.1 As part of the room reservation process, an individual must be designated as the responsible person for the event.
-If alcohol is to be served, this designated person will be required to sign a registration form, indicating an understanding and acceptance of the stated university alcoholic beverage policy.
-The university designee (see 2.3) is responsible for notifying University Food Service that this statement has been signed prior to the disbursement of alcohol.
+3.1 As part of the campus reservation process, an individual must be designated as the sponsor for the event.
+If alcohol is to be served, this sponsor will be required to sign a copy of this alcohol policy, indicating an understanding and acceptance of the stated university alcoholic beverage policy.
+The sponsor is responsible for obtaining the signature of the university police chief or designee and then showing this signed copy of the policy to University Dining prior to making arrangements for the disbursement of alcohol.